Code-Institute-Submissions/dhruv2102-MS1/README.md

 3. Learn what is causing the species to get endangered
 4. Have social links for relevant acoounts added
 5. Have strong accessibility
-6. Use the website on mobile/laptop without
+6. Use the website on mobile/laptop without any issues or affect on user experience.

 ## Technologies Used